 In this explainer, we will learn how to identify matrices and determine the order of a matrix and the position of each of its elements.

-There are many ways to motivate the study of matrices, such as through systems of linear equations or through geometric transformations, but these approaches rely on first establishing a correct understanding of what matrices are.
+Let us begin by establishing, in fundamental terms, an understanding of what matrices are.
 A matrix is a rectangular array which is separated into rows (which run horizontally) and columns (which run vertically).
 Each “entry” in a matrix is then described with respect to the row and column that it appears in, which is defined as follows.

 Definition: Matrix Entries